nvaccess/nvda/projectDocs/dev/remoteDebugging.md

 ## Example session: debug the date/time command

-1. Set up your development and secondary machines as above.
+1. Set up your development and secondary machines as above, so that your development machine is now controlling your secondary machine.
 2. On your development machine, navigate to `source/globalCommands.py`.
    Use the Explorer view (`Ctrl`+`Shift`+`E`) to browse there, or the "Go to File..." command (`Ctrl`+`P`) to enter the path directly.
 3. go to the date/time script (`script_dateTime`).
    Search (`Ctrl`+`F`) or use the breadcrumbs view (`Ctrl`+`Shift`+`.`) to browse through the symbols in the file (you can type to filter in this list).
 4. Insert a breakpoint (`F9`) in the `dateTime` script, for instance at the last line, and save the file (`Ctrl`+`S`).
 5. Open the Debug view (`Ctrl`+`Shift`+`D`) and ensure the appropriate debug launch configuration is selected (if you are using the pre-configured NVDA VS Code workspace, this is "NVDA (Python)").
+   Note that to get to the launch selector, you need to press right arrow when focused on the "Start Debugging" button.
+   The selector is not currently reachable with tab.
 6. Start debugging with the "Start Debugging" button (`F5`).
    NVDA should start up on your secondary machine.
 7. On your secondary machine, execute the report time/date script (`NVDA`+`F12`).